-2. Open Enrollment
+3. Open Enrollment

 Once each year, the Fund holds an Open Enrollment period.
 During Open Enrollment, you can enroll yourself for coverage (if you are not yet enrolled), as well as any of your eligible Dependents.
 You may also change medical plans, if eligible, and you may also change your dental plan.
-(Most Participants are not eligible to elect an HMO Plan until the fourth annual Open Enrollment after their date of hire.)
+Note: Unless you are a Kaiser Employee, you are not eligible to elect an HMO Plan until the second annual Open Enrollment after your date of hire.